hanchon-live/docs/_posts/2021-04-28-login-with-styled-components-and-react-bootstrap.md

     }
 }
 ```

+In the Browser we should see something like this:
+{% include figure image_path="/assets/posts/login-page/space-between-components.jpeg" alt="space between components" caption="" %}

 ### Show style depending of condition from properties:

 The last thing we are going to see if what happens if we want to style a component depenending of the condition of a propertie.